The Power of Compound Interest!!

 Regarding savings, investments, etc., the longer you have your money in these accounts, the more interest can accrue.
 The power of compound interest comes from how long you can receive interest payments.
 The primary key is time.
 Look at the example below.

-Saver 2: Start saving $1,000 monthly at age 50, with an initial investment of $5,000, earning an average of 5% annually, and the interest compounded monthly for 15 years.
-Saver 2 will earn roughly $277,858 by age 65 with a principal investment (monthly deposits) of $180,000.
+Saver 2: Start saving $1,000 per month at age 50, with an initial investment of $5,000, and earn an average annual return of 5% compounded monthly over 15 years.
+Saver 2 could accumulate approximately $277,858 by age 65.
+This total reflects $180,000 in principal contributions over 15 years.

 2. APY Rates.